Maintenance & Custody

 1. The Primary Principle: Welfare of the Child

-The Supreme Court has repeatedly held that the parens patriae jurisdiction of the court requires that the "Welfare of the Minor" is the paramount consideration, overriding any statutory rights of the parents.
+The Supreme Court holds that the "Welfare of the Minor" is the paramount consideration, overriding any statutory rights of parents.

 2. Types of Custody

-- Physical Custody: The child lives with one parent (the custodial parent), while the other gets visitation rights.
+- Physical Custody: Child lives with one parent; the other gets visitation.

-- Legal Custody: Right to make major decisions regarding the child's education, healthcare, and religion.
+- Legal Custody: Right to make major decisions (education, health).

-- Joint Custody: Both parents share the child's upbringing, though the child may live primarily with one.
+- Joint Custody: Both parents share the upbringing.

 3. Detailed Procedure for Custody

-- Filing of Petition: A petition is filed under the GWA or personal law (HMGA) in the Family Court having jurisdiction where the child "ordinarily resides".
+- Filing: Filed in the Family Court where the child "ordinarily resides".

 Frequently Asked Questions

-Yes, you can file under CrPC 125, DV Act, and HMA.
-However, you must disclose previous orders, and the court will "adjust" or set off the amounts to prevent double recovery.
+Yes, but you must disclose previous orders; the court will adjust amounts to prevent double recovery.

-Yes, under the DV Act, "monetary relief" specifically includes medical expenses, loss of earnings, and reasonable expenses for the shared household or alternative accommodation.
+Yes, under the DV Act, monetary relief includes reasonable expenses for residence.

 Yes.
-Lack of income is not a ground to deny custody to the mother.
-The father can be directed to pay child maintenance to ensure the child's needs are met while in the mother's custody.
+Lack of income is not a ground to deny custody; the father will pay for the child's needs.